BerkeWest/Tetris-2048/README.md

 ## Screenshots

-You can see the screenshoots from the game:
+You can see the screenshots from the game:

 ![Game Photos](Tetris_2048/images/inGame.png)